Crate bevy_reflect

 One of the most obvious limitations is the 'static requirement.
 Rust requires fields to define a lifetime for referenced data, but Reflect requires all types to have a 'static lifetime.
 This makes it impossible to reflect any type with non-static borrowed data.

-Another limitation is the inability to fully reflect functions and methods.
-Most languages offer some way of calling methods dynamically, but Rust makes this very difficult to do.
-For non-generic methods, this can be done by registering custom type data that contains function pointers.
-For generic methods, the same can be done but will typically require manual monomorphization (i.e. manually specifying the types the generic method can take).
+Another limitation is the inability to reflect over generic functions directly.
+It can be done, but will typically require manual monomorphization (i.e. manually specifying the types the generic method can take).

 §Manual Registration